Article first published in October 2015, updated April 2019

 Do you ❤︎ emoji?
 It seems an increasing number of brands do.
 All kinds of businesses are jumping on the emoji bandwagon.
-Even Facebook recently announced Reactions, which enables users to add emoji alongside the usual thumbs-up icon.
+Even Facebook has recently announced Reactions, which enables users to add emoji alongside the usual thumbs-up icon.

-Whether you’re thinking about adding emoji to your email subject lines or already have, in this post we’ll cover the benefits of emoji, what you should consider before using them, and give you tips to help you engage your subscribers and get them opening your email campaigns.
+Whether you’re thinking about adding emoji to your email subject lines or already have, in this post, we’ll cover the benefits of emoji, what you should consider before using them, and give you tips to help you engage your subscribers and get them opening your email campaigns.

 The benefits of emoji in subject lines

 Why is everyone so keen on emojis?
-It’s not just because they’re cute, emojis can actually have some big benefits including:
+It’s not just because they’re cute; emojis can actually have some big benefits, including:

 Increased open rates